w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 Nfts is a [FRAME pallet](https://polkadot.js.org/docs/substrate/extrinsics#nfts) currently deployed on Westmint that provides a multitude of functions to interact with NFTs.

+The pallet comes with a new way to configure it, as well as configure collections and items.
+Pallet-level [feature flags](https://github.com/paritytech/substrate/pull/12367) allow to disable functionalities that are not needed in the runtime.

 There are features that common to the nft world such as:

 - Buying an item up for sale.